 The best approach to maintaining healthy, vibrant hair is to focus on prevention rather than trying to “fix” damage after the fact.
 This means being mindful of hair care practices that can lead to damage, such as excessive heat styling, harsh chemical treatments, and rough handling.
 By taking proactive steps to protect your hair, you can avoid the need for drastic measures like major trims or chops down the line.

-See also How to Revive Dry, Frizzy and Damaged Hair Extensions
+See also How to Revive Bleached Hair That's Stretchy and Damaged

 By admin